gleanerio/scheduler/docs/README_LOCAL_DEVELOPMENT.md

 `dagster dev`

-!!! note
+??? note
     YOU CANNOT SET BREAKPOINTS IN TEMPLATES
     YOU NEED TO cd generatedCode/PROJECT/output/jobs and set them in the job you are testing.

 ## TESTING CONTAINERS

-Containers a tested approach.
+Containers are a well tested approach.
 We deploy these container to production, so it's a good way to test.
 There are a set of required files: